-Seahawks mock draft roundup: Improving defense continues to be seen as top priority for Seattle
+Seahawks mock draft roundup: Improving defense continues to be seen as top priority

 What he said: “The Seahawks love long corners as much as any team in the league, and Diggs is one of the longest to come out in recent memory.
 Length is one thing, but knowing how to use it is another.
 And Diggs proved he could do that this past season, as he allowed a 44.5 passer rating against.”

-Comment: Diggs is the younger brother of receiver Stefon Diggs of the Vikings.
+Condotta’s comment: Diggs is the younger brother of receiver Stefon Diggs of the Vikings.
 His NFL.com profile also states this: “He’s a future starting press-man corner with the hands and ball tracking to take it away and should benefit from more help over the top as a pro.
 Future consideration at free safety is possible considering his size and skill set.”
 Renner also has Seattle taking offensive tackle Ben Bartch of St. John’s and defensive tackle Justin Madubuike of Texas A&M in the second round.
-Of Bartch, Renner wrote: “Bartch very much looked like he belonged at the Senior Bowl, as he won 58% of his reps in the one-on-ones throughout the week.
+Renner wrote: “Bartch very much looked like he belonged at the Senior Bowl, as he won 58% of his reps in the one-on-ones throughout the week.
 He was easily one of the most powerful dudes in attendance and could be starting in the league sooner rather than later.”
 And of Madubuike: “Madubuike has plus quickness for the position but saw his grade stagnate a bit in 2019.
 After putting up 44 pressures in 2018, Madubuike only managed 41 this past season.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.